-Last updated on July 8th, 2021 at 12:44 pm
+Last updated on November 30th, 2017 at 02:38 pm

-Few senior management teams would seriously consider making decisions about financial instruments without carefully estimating their effects on revenue and expenses.
-Most enterprises support decision makers with an impressive array of tools, historical data, and skilled financial professionals.
-Yet few organizations invest at similar levels to support estimators of the MICs involved in undertaking engineering efforts.
-A similar dearth of resources affects those who estimate the effects on revenue due to carrying technical debt.
+Few senior management teams would seriously consider making decisions about the use of financial instruments without first developing careful estimates of their effects on revenue and expenses.
+In most enterprises, there is an impressive array of tools, historical data, and skilled financial professionals to support those who devise or specify financial instruments for use in financing the enterprise.
+Yet few organizations invest at similar levels to support those who make estimates of the involved in undertaking engineering efforts.
+A similar deficit of resources affects those who make estimates of the effects on revenue due to carrying technical debt.

-Most of the research into the effects of carrying or retiring technical debt has focused on engineering activity, and specifically, software engineering activity [MacCormack 2016] [Kamei 2016].
-By comparison, research has been less intensive for effects on other activities—marketing, sales, regulatory compliance, to name a few.
-And in many cases, the effects of technical debt on these other activities are the most significant.
+Moreover, most of the research into the effects of carrying or retiring technical debt has focused on engineering activity, and specifically, software engineering activity [MacCormack 2016][Kamei 2016].
+Effects on other activities—marketing, sales, regulatory compliance, to name a few—are, by comparison, largely unstudied.
+And in many cases, the effects on these other activities are the most significant.

 Consider first the effect of technical debt on enterprise expenses.
-The kind of maintenance and enhancement work performed on a set of assets bearing technical debt can determine the depressive effect on productivity.
-And declines in productivity directly affect MICs.
-In many cases, projecting future MICs associated with any given class of technical debt can be difficult.
-The difficulty arises because we might not know with sufficient certainty what projects will be active in the intermediate term or long term future, and what kind of work those projects will undertake.
-Even when we do know these things, the level of involvement with instances of particular classes of technical debt can be difficult to project enough certainty to be useful.
+The kind of maintenance and enhancement work performed on a set of assets bearing technical debt can determine the extent to which productivity is depressed, in turn affecting the MICs.
+In many cases, projecting future MICs associated with any given can be difficult because we might not know with sufficient certainty what projects will be undertaken in the intermediate term or long term future, and what kind of work those projects will undertake.
+Even when we do know these things, the level of involvement with instances of particular classes of technical debt can be difficult to project with a degree of certainty consistent with most other estimates.

 Turning to revenue, for most organizations, the picture is also bleak.
-Because we can’t retire some classes of technical debt incrementally, retirement projects can have significant impact on operations and revenue.
+Because some classes of technical debt cannot be retired incrementally, attempts to retire them can have significant impact on operations and revenue.
 Research in this area is even more limited than in the area of effects on productivity.

 Projecting MICs with useful accuracy would be a valuable capability.
 Making MICs more predictable would require systematically gathering data and building expertise for projecting MICs for your enterprise.
 That problem is more tractable than the more general problem of projecting MICs absent specific knowledge of enterprise characteristics.